XCmaps/XCMaps/README.md

 ### Map Services

-XCMAPS uses several map services that may require API keys:
+XCmaps uses several map services that may require API keys:

 1. **OpenAIP** - For airspace data (requires API key)
 2. **MapTiler** - For terrain maps (API key included but may need updating)